Radii of proton emitters

-\paragraph{Time dependent analysis.} --- The concept of complex observables has been broadly employed across atomic, hadronic, and nuclear physics~\cite{Berggren1996,Bollini19961,Civitarese1999,Sekihara2013,Papadimitriou2016,Myo2014,Myo2023}.
+\textit{Time dependent analysis}---The concept of complex observables has been broadly employed across atomic, hadronic, and nuclear physics~\cite{Berggren1996,Bollini19961,Civitarese1999,Sekihara2013,Papadimitriou2016,Myo2014,Myo2023}.
 Yet, a direct demonstration linking these complex quantities to measurable observables remains lacking.
 In reality, a resonant state decays within a finite lifetime, during which its spatial distribution evolves from an initially localized wave packet into outgoing decay fragments, accompanied by a change in its radius.
 We quantify this process by computing the time-dependent rms radius for various decay energies and comparing it with the complex rms radius.
 The initial time $t=0$ is defined as the moment immediately following the formation, when the decaying proton is confined within the parent nucleus.
 This wave function is subsequently propagated with the Hermitian Hamiltonian in the standard Hilbert space.

 During the time evolution, the valence nucleon is emitted and the system's wave function becomes progressively more diffuse (see Figs. S2 and S3 in SM~\cite{SM}), leading to an eventual increase of $r_{\rm rms}$.
-As shown in Fig.~\ref{fig:t_r_cr_15F}, the rate of increase correlates with the width \(\Gamma\) (or half-life \(T_{1/2}\)).
-The calculated time evolution exhibits clean exponential decay for all investigated energies over a broad temporal window, confirming the numerical accuracy of the propagation (See Fig.\,S6 in SM~\cite{SM}).
-Caution is nevertheless required when evaluating the radius: since the wave function is represented in the momentum space (Berggren basis) while $r_{\rm rms}$ is computed in coordinate space, numerical stability demands that the asymptotic tail be well converged and contained within the analysis box.
-Any leakage or incomplete convergence may distort the later-time behavior, particularly for long-lived states.
-To control this effect, the evolution is restricted to the early times when the total leakage remains below 0.01\%.
-This limitation, however, does not affect the survival probability $|\langle \Phi(t)|\Phi(0)\rangle|^2$ (see Fig.\,S6 in SM \cite{SM}), where the localized initial state naturally suppresses contributions from the escaped flux.
+As shown in Fig.~\ref{fig:t_r_cr_15F}, the growth rate correlates with the width $\Gamma$ (or $T_{1/2}$), while the survival probability shows exponential decay over a broad time window (Fig.~S6 in the SM~\cite{SM}), confirming the accuracy of the propagation.
+Evaluating $r_{\rm rms}$ is more delicate because the wave function is evolved in momentum space (Berggren basis) but the radius is computed in coordinate space; reliable results require a well-converged tail within the analysis box.
+To control this effect, we therefore restrict our analysis to early times with total leakage $<0.01\%$.
+This limitation, however, does not affect $|\langle\Phi(t)|\Phi(0)\rangle|^2$ (see Fig.\,S6 in SM \cite{SM}) because the localized initial state suppresses the escaped flux.

 Theoretically, the squared rms radius \(r_{\rm rms}^2\) follows an approximately quadratic behavior at the early stage of the decay process,